 Ref SEA Screening Consideration 1 This alteration would further contribute towards provisions related to this sector/topic that are already contained within the Draft Plan.
 Considering the measures that have been already integrated into the Draft Plan and the existing County Development Plan that contribute towards the protection of European sites, all potential risks to the safeguarding and integrity of the qualifying interests, special conservation interests and conservation objectives of the European sites have been addressed.
 Consequently, Stage 2 AA is not required.
 Refer also to Appendix III.
-2 The update to terminology/language/wording/mapping would not result in significant effects on any European site.
+2 The update to terminology/language/wording/mapping would not result in effects on any European site.
 Consequently, Stage 2 AA is not required.
 3 This alteration relates to Plan text that sets the context for, summarises and/or provides clarification to Plan provisions.
-It does not interact with existing Plan provisions to an extent that it would result in significant effects on any European site.
+It does not interact with existing Plan provisions to an extent that it would result in effects on any European site.
 Consequently, Stage 2 AA is not required.
-4 This alteration adds more detail but would not have the potential to result in result in significant effects on any European site.
+4 This alteration adds more detail but would not have the potential to result in result in effects on any European site.
 Consequently, Stage 2 AA is not required.
 5 This alteration provides consistency with other parts of the Plan and/or with the wider planning and policy framework.
-It would not interact with Plan provisions to the extent that it would result in significant effects on any European site.
+It would not interact with Plan provisions to the extent that it would result in effects on any European site.
 Consequently, Stage 2 AA is not required.
-6 These alterations relate to supporting documents but would not result in significant effects on any European site.
+6 Removal of this provision/text would remove the potential for any environmental effects; however, removal of the provision/text would not be likely to result in effects on any European site.
+Consequently, Stage 2 AA is not required.
+7 These alterations relate to supporting documents but would not result in effects on any European site.
 Consequently, Stage 2 AA is not required.